Note: Blockchain mortgages are not yet available in Australia.

 But with all of this information already available on secure online databases, why are you left paying the fees of our archaic banking and regulatory system?

-How blockchain technology works
+How does blockchain technology work in home loan?

 Blockchain technology is simply a list of records linked together and “encrypted” or secured so that they’re only accessible to authorised parties.